 UCLA Application Deadlines and Requirements

 UCLA has one application deadline for regular admission on November 30.
-Students will hear back about the status of their application on March 31.
+Students will hear back about the status of their application in late March.

 You apply to UCLA using the University of California application.
 UCLA doesn't accept the Common app or the Universal app.